xarray logo

-Thursday, November 21st, 2024 (in about 3 hours)
+Thursday, November 21st, 2024 (29 days ago)

 Running large-scale GroupBy-Map patterns with Xarray that are backed by Dask arrays is an essential part of a lot of typical geospatial workloads.
 Detrending is a very common operation where this pattern is needed.